Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse4_distributed.md

 > Verify that this is indeed yet another solution for the example in the previous section.
 To which value of a does this correspond?

-The source power (L2 norm) can be computed in a variety of ways in Matlab:
+The source power (L2 norm) can be computed in a variety of ways in MATLAB:

     snorm1 = sqrt(s(1)^2+s(2)^2+s(3)^2)
     snorm2 = sqrt(sum(s.^2))